This Green Pepper Jelly recipe is super easy to make and goes great over a block of cream cheese with some wheat-thin crackers.

 Use tongs when handling hot sterilized jars, to move them from boiling water.
 Be sure tongs are sterilized too, by dipping the ends in boiling water for a few minutes.

 As a rule, hot preserves go into hot jars and cold preserves go into cold jars.
-All items used in the process of making jams, jellies and preserves must be clean.
+All items used in the process of making jams, jellies, and preserves must be clean.
 This includes any towels used, and especially your hands.

 After the jars are sterilized, you can preserve the food.

-Place the lids and seals on your jars and screw down tightly.
-Now, from this point, you fill a pot with enough water to cover the jars.
+Place the lids and seals on the top of the jars, and screw down tightly.
+Now, fill a pot with enough water to cover the jars.
 Be sure to add some kind of rack to the bottom.
 I found one online at Amazon that works great for any size pot.

 I like to eat mine on top of cream cheese with wheat crackers — it is SO darn good!
+This would look great on a Christmas Charcuterie board.
+I use cream cheese but you can use goat cheese or whatever kind of creamy cheese you want.
+This makes for an easy appetizer served with lots of crackers.

 Looking for other jam and jelly recipes?
 Check these out!